star3am/hashiqube/README.md

 Riaan Nolan's Credly profile: https://www.credly.com/users/riaan-nolan.e657145c

 ## Pre-requisites
-* 10GB of disk space
+* 10GB of disk space and 4G Ram (Minimum) `vagrant up --provision` 8G Ram Recommended
 * Admin rights / sudo
 * Docker (Default) or Virtualbox
 * Vagrant
 * `vagrant up --provision`

+:bulb: If you want to run Minikube and a workload like AWX Ansible Tower, or Airflow you need at least 8G Ram - If you want to run Gitlab aswell, you need to give Docker resources at least 12G Ram

 ## Instructions
 :clock3: Duration 15 - 30 minutes <br>